kitnil/awesome/README.md

 - [awx-container](https://github.com/geerlingguy/awx-container) - Ansible Container project that manages the lifecycle of AWX on Docker.
 - [industry-machine-learning](https://github.com/firmai/industry-machine-learning) - A curated list of applied machine learning and data science notebooks and libraries across different industries.
 - [go-perfbook](https://github.com/dgryski/go-perfbook) - Thoughts on Go performance optimization
-- [rust-web-developer-roadmap](https://github.com/pepsighan/rust-web-developer-roadmap) - Roadmap to becoming a Rust Web Developer in 2020
 - [commit-messages-guide](https://github.com/RomuloOliveira/commit-messages-guide) - A guide to understand the importance of commit messages and how to write them well
 - [xg2xg](https://github.com/jhuangtw-dev/xg2xg) - by ex-googlers, for ex-googlers - a lookup table of similar tech & services
 - [golang-developer-roadmap](https://github.com/Alikhll/golang-developer-roadmap) - Roadmap to becoming a Go developer in 2019